-Flax seeds are one of the OG superfoods – they’re cheap, packed with omega 3s and easy to find at the supermarket.
+Flax seeds are one of the OG superfoods.
+They’re cheap, they’re packed with omega 3 fatty acids, they’re on my high fibre food list, and they’re easy to find at the supermarket.
 They’re also tiny brown seeds that you can’t exactly pop a handful of…so maybe you’re wondering how to eat flax seeds, yes?
 I’ve got you!
 Just read on.

 What is flax seed?

 Flax seed, or linseed, is a tiny plant powerhouse that contains fibre, omega 3s and other important phytochemicals.
 The flax plant is also famous for another type of fibre – linen! – although the plant we grow for flax seed is a different varietal than the one that produces good linen cloth.